zetaemme/dreamchess-plusplus/README.md

 All info about building and commands can be found in the original repository's README.md

 ## DISCLAIMER
-This project is born as my final for the **Modern C++** class I attended at University of Verona - CS Dep.
+This project is born as my final for the **Modern C++ Programming** class that I attended at University of Verona - CS Dep.